gioAdu/chat-app/README.md

 - **Conversation History:** Search and view older conversations.
 - **Profile Management:** View your profile, change your name, and update your password.

-For detailed usage instructions and examples, refer to the [User Guide](docs/user-guide.md).

 ## Features

 - Real-time messaging